azadbolour/boardgame/scala-server/README.md

 - API versioning - just include in URL.

-- Document seeding and migration.
+- Streamline and document seeding and migration.
+Use Liquibase-type migration.

-- PlaySpec has WsClient - how do you use it?

-- Production config file has secret and must be read-only to one trusted user.
+- Store and retrieve the play _secret_ securely in the production deployment.

 - Re-enable and configure CSRF filter.
 See the application.conf for configuration.
   It is disabled there: play.filters.disabled+=play.filters.csrf.CSRFFilter

 - Uniqueness of player name.
 Need an index for the database.

-- Need to standardize errors.
-Including validation of request.
-Version 2.

-- Database migration.

-- Use Liquibase-type migration.
+- Standardize errors in the API itself - so that different server implementations would look the same to the client in case of errors.
+Include validation of requests.

-- Document basic slick model of actions.
+- Document basic Slick model of actions.

 - Parallel execution of tests.